Meadow Park Rejuvenation Project takes place April 7 to November 2026

 Thank you for submitting feedback through the 2019 Outside Voice Parks Master Plan and on this project in 2022 and 2023.

-Phase 2 – Splash park, playground and ball field #1 is underway
+Phase 2 – Splash park, playground and ball field in April to November 2026

 Detailed design is complete.